Hounfor/The-Big-Deal-Add-On/README.md

 PLG-1N:

-It's found in about the same places as the Victor models A and A1, but has a slightly lower chance of appearing.
-The entire 'Mechs and parts for assembly also can be found on the markets of the Liao and Davion Houses.
+It's found in about the same places as the Victor models A and A1, but has a lower chance of appearing.

 WHM-6Rk: